MSU-CSE491/CSE491/projects.md

 # Project Topics

-In order to provide a real-world experience for your project, the course as a whole will be working on a single, over-arching software framework.
-Specifically, each project group will work on a component of a larger, modular agent-based system.
-Different sets of modules will interact through an API that we establish as a group, making some very different executables possible.
-Depending on which components are chosen by teams, we will be producing either games, scientific simulations, or (more likely) both.
+In order to provide a real-world experience for your project, we will collaboratively produce a single, over-arching software framework.
+Specifically, each group will work on a single module within a larger, agent-based system.
+Each component you build will serve as a piece of a larger puzzle.
+Sets of modules will interact through an API that we establish as a group, allowing for some very different executables, depending one which modules are chosen for use.
+By the end of our course, our goal is to have a functioning system where each module, be it a world, agent, or interface, seamlessly integrates with the others.
+Picture a bustling digital city where agents go about their tasks, influenced by the world they reside in and controlled or observed via diverse interfaces.

+Depending on which components are chosen by teams, we will be producing either games, scientific simulations, or both.
 Individual components will require different sets of skills and ideally provide students with an experience that lines up with their skill set and interests.

 Each executable will be composed of at least three modules:
 1. A **World**, which implements the environment where the agents will be interactions.